The Ultimate Guide to B2B Blogging

 The key is to use IP detection software to identify which companies, and in certain cases, which individuals are reading your blog.

 Once you know the companies that are in your blog and you see the specific posts and time-on-page for each visit, you are armed with invaluable information to reach out to relevant folks at the company to ask if they have any questions or to offer additional value on those specific topics.
 IP detection software packages include LeadFeeder, Lead Forensics and WhoIsVisiting.
-More robust all-in-one solutions such as HubSpot, Act-On, and SharpSpring can also identify specific individuals who are already in your database.
+Broader, all-in-one solutions include HubSpot and Act-On.

 SUMMARY: Use B2B Blogging to Drive Real Business Results